 Stephanie sees Women Lawyers Association NSW as being uniquely placed to influence and shape policy and social debate and inform decision-making and social attitudes within the legal landscape and society generally to achieve continual growth and evolution and is keen to see the Association continue to promote and give direction on key issues that affect women including gender pay gap, unconscious bias, representation and adaptable working arrangements to promote awareness and change.

-Courtney is a dispute resolution lawyer in Gilbert + Tobin’s litigation team.
+Courtney is a Barrister at 12 Wentworth Selborne Chambers.
 She has a broad range of experience in all forms of dispute resolution having had conduct of both small and large matters in various courts in Western Australia, the Northern Territory, and New South Wales and in commissions of inquiry.
 In her practice Courtney has worked across various sectors including media, tech, health, government and energy and resources.

 Courtney has represented the interests of corporate clients before regulatory bodies such as the ACCC, ASIC and the ATO, including as defence counsel for both individuals and corporate entities in prosecutions.

 Courtney is an active member of the legal community, particularly with respect to gender equality.
 In 2016-17 she undertook a six month contract position as a consultant with UN Women in New York.
-In addition to being a member of the Women Lawyers’ Association of NSW’s Executive Committee, Courtney is a Director of the Women’s Legal Service New South Wales and a member of Gilbert + Tobin’s Diversity Council.
+In addition to being a member of the Women Lawyers’ Association of NSW’s Executive Committee, Courtney is a Director of the Women’s Legal Service New South Wales.
 Courtney is passionate about the empowerment of women and creating an environment in which both women and men can succeed, particularly in the workplace.

 Courtney has extensive pro bono experience including with the Redfern Legal Centre, the Refugee Advice & Casework Service, the Top End Women’s Legal Service, and the Aboriginal Legal Service of Western Australia.